We all aspire to raise compassionate children who are kind to those who especially need it most. Here are 8 tips on how to raise a kind child.

 Wonder by R. J. Palacio became an instant hit because the book portrays exactly those scenarios.
 August, a child born with facial deformities and homeschooled all his life, will go to a traditional school and face those kids.
 Some were mean, many were neutral, while a few became his friends.

-Kindness doesn’t only reveal itself in extreme circumstances, either.
+Kindness doesn’t only reveal itself in these circumstances, either.
 Being a compassionate friend, a good big sister, and an empathetic citizen of her community all point to kindness.

 How can you encourage your child to be kind to others, especially when they need it the most?
 One who won’t just stand by in the face of cruelty but will reach out to others?
 One who will be a good friend?
 Let’s take a look how: